dotnet/AspNetCore.Docs/aspnetcore/security/authentication/ws-federation.md

 By default, the new middleware:

 * Doesn't allow unsolicited logins.
 This feature of the WS-Federation protocol is vulnerable to XSRF attacks.
 However, it can be enabled with the `AllowUnsolicitedLogins` option.
 * Doesn't check every form post for sign-in messages.
-Only requests to the `CallbackPath` are checked for sign-ins. `CallbackPath` defaults to `/signin-wsfed` but can be changed via the inherited [RemoteAuthenticationOptions.CallbackPath](/dotnet/api/microsoft.aspnetcore.authentication.remoteauthenticationoptions.callbackpath) property of the [WsFederationOptions](/dotnet/api/microsoft.aspnetcore.authentication.wsfederation.wsfederationoptions) class.
-This path can be shared with other authentication providers by enabling the [SkipUnrecognizedRequests](/dotnet/api/microsoft.aspnetcore.authentication.wsfederation.wsfederationoptions.skipunrecognizedrequests) option.
+Only requests to the `CallbackPath` are checked for sign-ins. `CallbackPath` defaults to `/signin-wsfed` but can be changed via the inherited <xref:Microsoft.AspNetCore.Authentication.RemoteAuthenticationOptions.CallbackPath%2A?displayProperty=nameWithType> property of the <xref:Microsoft.AspNetCore.Authentication.WsFederation.WsFederationOptions> class.
+This path can be shared with other authentication providers by enabling the <xref:Microsoft.AspNetCore.Authentication.WsFederation.WsFederationOptions.SkipUnrecognizedRequests%2A> option.

 ## Register the app with Active Directory